ros2/design/articles/ros2_security_contexts.md

 However, should multiple contexts be used per process, then such security guaranties are again lost because both contexts will share the same memory space.
 Thus it should be asked whether if multiple contexts per process should even be supported.

 In summary, the distinction here is that before, the composition of multiple permissions could not be conveyed to the tooling.
 Whether nodes could gain the permission of others in the same process space is not the hinge point of note; it's the fact that such side effects could not be formally modeled or accounted for by the designer.
-It will now be possible with contexts, however allowing for multiple contexts per process will reintroduce and exacerbates the same modeling inaccuracies.
+It will now be possible with contexts, however allowing for multiple contexts per process that load separate credentials would reintroduce and exacerbate the same modeling inaccuracies.

 ### Composable launchfile includes